NoelV11/XML-and-XPath-Tutorials/README.md

 - XML allows the programmer to user - define tags.

-- XPath uses "path like" syntax to identify and navigate nodes in an XML document
+- XPath uses "path like" syntax to identify and navigate nodes in a XML document

 ## Tools Used